alex-antonison/PFAS-Automated-Quantitation/docs/meeting-notes/2023-05-08-Meeting-Notes.md

 # NOtes

-## Updates to LogicFlow Pre-QC
+## Updates to LogicFlow for Calibration Curve and Quantifying Sample

 1. The error batch + filename lines up closely with changes made to the LogicFlow
-2. (TODO) Remove Batch_number from Internal Standard Max Calibration and add Mix configuration
+2. (TODO) (Done) Remove Batch_number from Internal Standard Max Calibration and add Mix configuration
-3. (TODO) Need to bring in extraction batch source file during initial data loading in order to understand what Mix was used for an internal standard for a given batch.
+3. (TODO) (Done) Need to bring in extraction batch source file during initial data loading in order to understand what Mix was used for an internal standard for a given batch.
-4. (TODO) Rename average_peak_area_ratio_calculation to average_peak_area_ratio_calculation_input
+4. (TODO) (Done) Rename average_peak_area_ratio_calculation to average_peak_area_ratio_calculation_input
-5. (TODO) Rename without calibration recovery table and add min and max average_peak_area_ratio for calibration_curve_output_with_recovery = calibration_curve_output_no_recovery
+5. (TODO) (Logic Flow Done) Rename without calibration recovery table and add min and max average_peak_area_ratio for calibration_curve_output_with_recovery = calibration_curve_output_no_recovery
-6. (TODO) Add a step in Quantifying Sample for removing bad fileanmes from source file
+6. (TODO) (Logic Flow Done) Add a step in Quantifying Sample for removing bad filenames from source file
-7. (TODO) IN step "Build Analyte Concentration Calculation Table" Need to update the calibration curve output to include necessary output columns
+7. (TODO) (Logic Flow Done) IN step "Build Analyte Concentration Calculation Table" Need to update the calibration curve output to include necessary output columns
-8. For final step in generating the analyte concentration, turn it into a single process and highlight that there will be two analyte concentration outputs, one where the non-recovery calibration curve input was used and the other where recovery calibration output was used.
+8. (TOD) ((Logic Flow Done) For final step in generating the analyte concentration, turn it into a single process and highlight that there will be two analyte concentration outputs, one where the non-recovery calibration curve input was used and the other where recovery calibration output was used.

+## Blank Filtering Updates

-9. (TODO) In blank filtering, rename analyte_concentration_calculation_input -> analyte_concentration_calculation_output with and without recovery.
+1. (TODO) In blank filtering, rename analyte_concentration_calculation_input -> analyte_concentration_calculation_output with and without recovery.
-10. (TODO) Call out that for the output of Analyte Concentration Calculation and Blank Filtering calculation there are separate tables for with and without recovery.
+2. (TODO) Call out that for the output of Analyte Concentration Calculation and Blank Filtering calculation there are separate tables for with and without recovery.
-11. (TODO) Add to Calibration_Curve_Range_Category the category of "Not Found" when a analyte has NF from the source file
+3. (TODO) Add to Calibration_Curve_Range_Category the category of "Not Found" when a analyte has NF from the source file

 ## QC Notes